-■ Times are approximate.
+Times are approximate.
 Exact dates will be confirmed with a minimum of two weeks' notice.

-Due Focus Outcomes Task type and overview of content Comp onent Weight Your Your Date and skills addressed in task Α В С D Mark Rank Wk.
-8 Term 1 AH11-3, AH11-5, AH11-6, AH11-8, AH11-9 Research assignment The nature of ancient history.
-5 10 15 30% 1 Wk.
-6 Term 2 AH11.4, AH11-6, AH11-7, AH11-9, AH11-10 Historical investigation Ancient personality.
-20 10 30% 1 Wk.
-9/10 Term 3 AH11-1, AH11-2, AH11-6, AH11-7, AH11-9 Written examination End of Preliminary Course examination covering all content studied throughout the course.
-20 15 5 40% 1 • TOTAL 40 20 20 20 100%
+Due Focus Task type and overview of content Comp onent Weight Your Your Date Outcomes and skills addressed in task A В С D weight Mark Rank Wk.
+8 AH11-3, AH11-5, Research assignment Term 1 AH11-6, AH11-8, The nature of Ancient History 5 10 15 30% / AH11-9 Wk.
+6 AH11.4, AH11-6, Historical investigation Term 2 AH11-7, AH11-9, Ancient personality 20 10 30% / AH11-10 Wk.
+AH11-1, AH11-2, Written examination 9/10 AH11-6, AH11-7, End of Preliminary Course examination 20 15 4000 , Term 3 AH11-9 covering all content studied throughout 20 15 5 40% / the course.
+TOTAL 40 20 20 20 100%

-CON IPONENTS WEIGHTINGS A Knowledge and understanding of course content 40% В Historical skills in the analysis and evaluation of sources and interpretations 20% С Historical inquiry and research 20% D Communication of historical understanding in appropriate forms 20%
+A Knowledge and understanding of course content 40% В Historical skills in the analysis and evaluation of sources and interpretations 20% С Historical inquiry and research 20% D Communication of historical understanding in appropriate forms 20%

 Code Descriptor.
-A student AH11-1 describes the nature of continuity and change in the ancient world AH11-2 proposes ideas about the varying causes and effects of events and developments AH11-3 analyses the role of historical features, individuals and groups in shaping the past AH11-4 accounts for the different perspectives of individuals and groups AH11-5 examines the significance of historical features, people, places, events and developments of the ancient world AH11-6 analyses and interprets different types of sources for evidence to support an historical account or argument AH11-7 discusses and evaluates differing interpretations and representations of the past AH11-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources AH11-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well-structured forms AH11-10 discusses contemporary methods and issues involved in the investigation of ancient history
+A student AH11-1 describes the nature of continuity and change in the ancient world AH11-2 proposes ideas about the varying causes and effects of events and developments AH11-3 analyses the role of historical features, individuals and groups in shaping the past AH11-4 accounts for the different perspectives of individuals and groups AH11-5 examines the significance of historical features, people, places, events and developments of the ancient world AH11-6 analyses and interprets different types of sources for evidence to support an historical account or argument AH11-7 discusses and evaluates differing interpretations and representations of the past AH11-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources AH11-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well- structured forms AH11-10 discusses contemporary methods and issues involved in the investigation of ancient history